 Leveraging the talent and resources of GSU alongside:

-CIBER, Confucius Institute, J. Mack Robinson College of Business, School of Hospitality, Crim Center for Urban Educational Excellence, GSI, LASSO, CETL, OII, and many more.
+CIBER, Confucius Institute, J. Mack Robinson College of Business, School of Hospitality, Crim Center for Urban Educational Excellence, GSI, LASSO, CETLOE, OII, and many more.

 Local and Regional Employers